This is a great introduction to the world of art. Well designed, fun to do and great tutorial support.

 It provides a framework that helps to focus on the artists, their genre and its importance to us today with well written modules created by authoritative figures in their field.
 The modules provide details of further reading and lists the galleries where particular works of art can be viewed, all of which helped me to absorb myself in the subject.

-My tutor Stephen Farthing encouraged me with his helpful advice which enabled me to provide clear concise answers to the varios modules.
+My tutor Stephen Farthing encouraged me with his helpful advice which enabled me to provide clear concise answers to the various modules.
 The course is very flexible and helped me to fit the study into my busy life.
-Available for discussion on Email Me

 I thoroughly enjoyed this course.
 I was interested in changing my career and had always been interested in art and art history.
 I saw the Art Appreciation Course run by The Art Institute and decided to try it.